apostrophecms/apostrophe-documentation/howtos/multicore.md

 You'll note that stagecoach launches *four* "forever" processes instead of just one.
 Each one is listening on a separate port.

 Now we need to configure nginx to balance the load over the four ports.
+You should be able to find your site configuartion in ```/etc/nginx/sites-enabled/```.
 Here's our recommended configuration:

 ```
 upstream upstream-EXAMPLE  {